KevinGastelum/MyDataEngineering/02._Azure_DataEngineeringProjects/README.md

 ## [Project 01](https://github.com/KevinGastelum/MyDataEngineering/tree/main/02._Azure_DataEngineeringProjects/01_Wikipedia_ETL_Pipeline) - Wikipedia Analysis

-Created and deployed an end to end pipeline to perform data extraction, cleaning, and visualization of analysis.
+Created and deployed an end to end workflow pipeline to perform data extraction, cleaning, and visualization of analysis.
 Step 1 Create a docker image to containerize the entire workflow (server, database, python code) and deploy locally or on the cloud.
+Since I'll be using Azure I'll store my data in Azure Data Lake, and process

 <img src="01_Wikipedia_ETL_Pipeline\data\wiki_table.png">